google/tcmalloc/docs/stats.md

 The filler cache contains TCMalloc sized pages from within a single hugepage.
 So if we want a single TCMalloc page we will look for it in the filler.

-There are two sections of stats around the filler cache.
+There are three sections of stats around the filler cache.
 The first section gives an indication of the number and state of the hugepages in the filler cache.

 ```
 HugePageFiller: densely pack small requests into hugepages